somerville-neighborhood-council/somervilleneighborhoodcouncil.org/bylaws.md

 ## Neighborhood Council Bylaws

-Provide framework for Founding Board to:
+The interim bylaws provide a framework for Founding Board to:

 * Be agile in making "small" decisions
 * Seek Membership buy-in and approval of "large" decisions